FrostyX/infra-docs/ansible.rst

 Syntax
 ------

 Ansible now warns about depreciated syntax.
-We have a number of cases to clean up in our repo to match the new syntax.
-In particular:
-$foo or "$foo" should not be used anywhere.
-The jinja2 template syntax should be used
-everywhere: '{{ foo }}' (note that in some places you need to " variables like:
-"{{ foo }}"
+Please fix any cases you see related to depreciation warnings.

 Templates use the jinja2 syntax.